sosandroid/docker-bitwarden_rs-caddy-synology/readme.md

 	1. Connect your admin account with password
 	2. Gain root using `sudo -i` with your admin password
 	3. `cd /volumeX/docker/`
-	4. `docker-compose -f docker-compose_bitwarden-caddy.yml pull` to load needed images
+	4. Pull needed images `docker-compose -f docker-compose_bitwarden-caddy.yml pull`
 	5. Ready for a first run : `docker-compose -f docker-compose_bitwarden-caddy.yml up`

 If everything goes well, the prompt will let you know the containers are started and wait until a `ctrl + C` is triggered to stop them.
 Test the accesses and start the Birwarden_RS fine tune at `https://bw.yourdomain.com/admin`.
 Once finished disable the access to admin panel from itself.